-Here’s the basic pattern.
-Thanksgiving is on the fourth Thursday in November, and not on a specific date like New Years or Independence Day.
-These dates range between November 22nd and November 28th.
+Heres the fundamental pattern.
+Thanksgiving is on the 4th Thursday in November, and not on a particular date like New Years or Independence Day.
+These dates vary in between November 22nd and November 28th.
 So, my birthday is the earliest possible date for Thanksgiving.

 Regardless – happy birthday to me, and Happy Thanksgiving to all of you.

 It really is tough to gauge at very first look.
 Heres why.
 It follows a guaranteed pattern up until leap year.
 All bets are off.
 According to one site I visited, Thanksgiving falls on November 22 an “typical” of every 11 years.

 Assuming that all of the possible dates can fall in a leap year, that means the pattern is something like 1-2-3-skip, but over a sample of 7 possible dates, its hard to psychologically track.
 While I was proper about the number 7 as a youth, I did not understand that I might not simply add 7 to this years date to get the next one.

 This year my birthday falls on Thanksgiving.
 It doesnt take place very frequently, however when it does its kinda fun.
 I was asked how often it takes place, and obviously I needed to think of it.
 My first thought was every 7 years (a number I came up with in my youth), but now Im interested in being more precise.
 As a youth I got the basic variety right, however ignored leap year.